gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 *"One must imagine Sisyphus happy."*

-This is the most famous line in the essay — and the most misunderstood.
+This is the most famous line in the essay, and the most misunderstood.

 Camus is not saying Sisyphus is cheerful.